rancher/docs/content/rancher/v2.x/en/installation/air-gap-high-availability/prepare-private-registry/_index.md

     chmod +x rancher-save-images.sh
     ```

-1. From the directory that contains the RKE binary, add RKE's images to `rancher-images.txt`, which is a list of all the files needed to install Rancher.

-    ```
-    rke config --system-images >> ./rancher-images.txt
-    ```
 1. **Default Rancher Generated Self-Signed Certificate Users Only:** If you elect to use the Rancher default self-signed TLS certificates, you must add the [`cert-manager`](https://github.com/helm/charts/tree/master/stable/cert-manager) image to `rancher-images.txt` as well.
 You may skip this step if you are using you using your own certificates.

     1. Fetch the latest `cert-manager` Helm chart and parse the template for image details.